13th August 2024

 Battery Care in Hot Weather

 When your EV experiences high temperatures, depending on the model, it will use either coolant or the air conditioning system to maintain its optimal battery temperature in order to prevent overheating.
 This same coolant is used in your air con.
-An EV’s air con will therefore see more use than in an ICE vehicle, just to keep it operating at the same level.
+An EV’s air conditioning will therefore see more use than in an ICE vehicle, just to keep it operating at the same level.

 It will come as no surprise that driving whilst the weather is hot will reduced your EV’s range, and you will find your battery running out sooner.
 You therefore need to try to use your battery efficiently so that you aren’t caught short on a long drive, or (in extreme circumstances) forced to decide between using your air con or making it to your destination.